 Many travelers have the expectation that Europe will be just like their home country, except that people might speak a different language.
 While ideas are converging and becoming "global," there are still some major differences that the first-time traveler to Europe should know about.

 Remember--it's not difficult to deal in generalizations--it's difficult not to find fault with them.
 Western Europe is a big place and it's been settled over its long history by lots of different cultures.
 So take the generalizations below as general guidelines for navigating European customs.
 Sweden is vastly different from Portugal.
 That's what makes travel fun.

-Then there's the one liter (34 ounce!) beer glasses of Bavaria!
+Then there are the one liter (34 ounces) beer glasses of Bavaria!

 High, but often hidden.
 You're paying a hefty tax for that lunch on the terrace, but it's unlikely to be broken out on the bill.